Respiration is a chain of chemical reactions that enables all living entities to synthesize energy required to sustain.

 Differences between Respiration and Photosynthesis

-|Photosynthesis is an anabolic process.||Respiration is a catabolic process.|
+|Is an anabolic process.||Is a catabolic process.|

-|During this process, radiant energy is converted into potential energy.||During this process potential energy is converted into kinetic energy.|
+|Radiant energy is converted into potential energy.||Potential energy is converted into kinetic energy.|

 Types of Respiration

-There are two types of respiration.
+There are two main types of respiration.